This Week In Ag #156

 If you prepaid for fertilizer and fuel last fall, and sold it back today, there’s a good chance you’d make more money from those transactions than you will farming this year.
 That mere notion speaks to how the recent military action in Iran has impacted an already fragile US farm economy.

 Rallies were seen in commodity markets last week.
 Whether a reaction to crude oil prices, uncertainty from world events, weather worries in Brazil or traders entering the market, grains saw steep gains, led by soybeans and wheat.
-Even corn benefited from the rally.
+Even corn benefitted from the rally.
 But none of these gains thus far are nearly enough to compensate for soaring crop input prices.
-Cotton prices remained unchanged, with prices stuck in the mid 60s.
+Cotton prices remained unphased, with prices stuck in the mid 60s.

 How long will this military mission in Iran last?
 The Trump Administration has indicated 4-6 weeks, while others are projecting multiple months.
 Regardless, we’re now approaching go-time on the farm.
 And while most farmers turned back their clocks this weekend, they can’t turn back the fallout from these spikes in crop input costs.